Professor: Peter Kvetko, Chairperson

 Through ongoing studio practice, students develop proficiency in various dance techniques: modern, hip hop, ballet, and improvisation.
-Rotating topics in dance technique (i.e., tap, jazz, African, flamenco, tango) enrich the student’s ongoing studies, providing opportunities to explore dance styles from a breadth of diverse cultures.
+Rotating topics in dance technique (i.e., tap, jazz, Western African, flamenco, tango) enrich the student’s ongoing studies, providing opportunities to explore dance styles from diverse cultures.
 The Dancing Body course offers a kinesthetic examination of the body through an experiential anatomy and somatic lens.

 Studies in dance history and theory will give students a strong foundation in critical and creative thinking.
 Students will gain skills in creative problem-solving and develop detailed observation, listening, and introspective skills.
-The capstone seminar offers a culminating experience for students to further research an area of personal interest.
+The Capstone in Dance Seminar offers a culminating experience for students to further research an area of personal interest.

-The Certificate in Dance Education including the course in teaching dance examines the methodology, learning styles, and the art of teaching the dance form while providing students with a solid foundation for dance instruction in a variety of settings.
+The Certificate in Dance Education examines the methodology, learning styles, and the art of teaching dance while providing students with a solid foundation for dance instruction in a variety of settings.
 A course in dance entrepreneurship combined with hands-on production experience develop the student’s administrative and leadership skills.

 Visiting artists from varied backgrounds teach master classes and perform throughout the academic year.
 These applied experiences with professional artists expose students to current trends in the dance field and enhance the educational experience.
 Students participate in the American College Dance Association Conference each year, and exemplary students can be initiated into the National Honor Society for Dance Arts.